Skip to content

 Abandonment

 Abandonment is defined as a resident vacating an apartment without giving the required notice.
 The Rental Agreement requires that resident(s) give a 30-day written notice of their intent to vacate.
-Student Apartments may assume that a resident has abandoned an apartment under the following circumstances:
+Sunnyside Apartments may assume that a resident has abandoned an apartment under the following circumstances:

 • Proper notice is not given and the resident fails to pay rent within fifteen (15) days of the due date, even if furnishings and belongings are in the apartment, or